Polymorphic Light Eruption (PMLE)

 How is Polymorphic light eruption diagnosed?

-What is the treatment for Polymorphic light eruption?
+What are common treatments for Polymorphic light eruption?

 Can Polymorphic light eruption be prevented?